DanielGilOrtiz/playwright-openweather/README.md

-# Playwright project for OpenWeather API
+# Automated API Testing for OpenWeather using Playwright

 This project contains automated API tests for the OpenWeatherMap Current Weather Data API using Playwright.